matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 this could potentially leak part of the conversation.
 This is **not** a new security consideration, it already exists.
 This, however, isn't much different from posting someone a link in an e2ee chat and the recipient opens the link.
-Additionally, images, and thus emotes, are often cached by the client, not even necessarily leading to an http query.
+Additionally, images, and thus emotes, are often cached by the client, not even necessarily leading to a http query.

 Related issue: https://github.com/matrix-org/matrix-doc/issues/2418